-Sarona and Canada showcased at World Economic Forum-OECD event on blended finance
+Sarona showcased at World Economic Forum-OECD event on blended finance

 The World Economic Forum, the group most notable for their annual gathering of economists and business leaders in Davos Switzerland, is promoting a new Blended Finance model of economic growth.
 Together with the Organization for Economic Co-operation and Development (OECD), the WEF showcased Sarona Asset Management’s successful implementation of the new model at a Blended Finance forum in New York City on 30 October.

 Blended finance models seek to increase the flow of private capital into developing countries by improving the risk-return profile for investors through the use of various financial instruments such as capital loss guarantees and profit sharing.
 Sarona, a private equity firm, is one of the few private investment firms that have already brought such a product to market.

 Specifically, Sarona’s private equity fund of funds is supported by USD 14.5 million equity capital sourced from the Canadian Government, and up to USD 87.5 million leverage from the Overseas Private Investment Corporation, the United States’ development finance institution.
 The Canadian capital provides private investors with first loss protection and profit sharing, while OPIC’s financing offers low-cost leverage.
 Together, these two sources of capital are designed to enhance investors’ risk-adjusted rate of return and thereby increase the attractiveness of investing in small-to-mid-market companies in developing countries.

 Speaking at the New York event, Gerhard Pries, Managing Partner & CEO of Sarona, praised the Canadian Government and OPIC for their initiative: “These government organisations have shown visionary leadership in establishing ground-breaking partnerships that will define the future of private investment in frontier and emerging markets.”